FIV – Feline Immunodeficiency Virus

-The first thing that must be considered is that all cats must be friendly/cat friendly and will not fight when introduced carefully/slowly to another cat.
+The first thing that must be considered is that all cats must be friendly and cat friendly and will not fight when introduced carefully and slowly to another cat.

 The second thing to know is that pretty much everyone agrees FIV is transmitted via deep biting during mating or fighting.

-There is little real evidence to prove that it’s ok or not ok to mix positive and negative cats.
-However, in the below link shows a shelter did not have one transmission.
+There is little reall evidence to prove that it’s ok or not ok to mix positive and negative cats.
+Shelters, if maintained correctly do not have any transmissions as seen in the link below.

 If your cat is FIV+, it is important to find a vet who is knowledgeable and understanding in this area.